Skip to content

 Plitvice and the national parks use seasonal ticket prices, so a spring or autumn visit saves money and dodges the summer queues.
 Photo: Seraksin / Wikimedia Commons, CC0

-If you can travel in the shoulder, you get most of the summer upside at a meaningful discount — the easiest single saving on the whole trip.
+Travel in the shoulder and you get most of the summer upside at a discount - the easiest single saving on the trip.

 How to save money in Croatia